 Provide temporary shade or covering such as umbrellas, tarp, or something else.
 Your plant will most likely recover from the damage once the extreme weather passes.

-- Provides shade against strong sunlight while allowing air to pass through, conserves moisture, and protects from insects, birds, and animals; water and feed your plants directly through the netting.
+- WARMTH AND MOISTURE – Extend your season into fall or start early!
+This cloche provides shade against strong sunlight, allows air to pass through, conserves moisture, and protects from pests Water and feed your plants directly through the netting

-- Made from long-lasting UV-stabilized, high-density 5mm mesh polyethylene with rust-proof, galvanized steel hoops, which easily go into the ground to secure and keep the tunnel in position.
+- DURABLE – Constructed from long-lasting UV-stabilized, high-density 5mm mesh polyethylene, this tunnel is strong and sturdy The galvanized steel hoops are rust-proof and easily go into the ground to secure the tunnel in position

-- Drawstring ends allow access and degree of desired ventilation for your plants; steel hoops allow you to use the entire length of the tunnel or set it up to your desired length.
+- ADJUSTABLE – Personalize the Easy Tunnel Cloche to meet your needs!
+The drawstring ends allow easy access for you to control the desired ventilation for your plants The steel hoops let you use the entire length of the tunnel or shorten it to meet your garden's needs

 3. Nutrition Issues